The prime contractor for ESA is Thales Alenia Space Italy, which is also the satellite prime contractor.

-The Euclid spacecraft will have a launch mass of around 2,100 kg.
-It will be about 4.5 metres tall and span 3.1 metres with its appendages stowed.
-The nominal mission lifetime is 6 years.
+The Euclid spacecraft will have a launch mass of 2,160 kg, and be 4.5 metres tall and 3.1 metres across (figure 1).
+It comprises two modules:

 - The Payload Module (PLM) consisting of the telescope and optical systems (“cold” part) of the instruments

 - The Service Module (SVM) housing the satellite’s subsystems.
 This consists of a large carbon fibre reinforced polymer (CFRP) sunshield coated with Kapton® to protect the PLM.
 Its Sun-facing side comprises three solar panels delivering between 1,780 and 2,430 watts, depending on the satellite’s orientation and solar cell ageing.
 The energy required to power the satellite, particularly during launch, is stored in a Li-ion battery with a capacity of 300 Wh and able to deliver 419 watts.
 The platform also accommodates the Attitude and Orbit Control System (AOCS), communication system, propellant tanks, thrusters, avionics (power electronics, command and control, and data handling systems) and thermal control systems (radiators, multilayer insulation, heating elements).
 Attitude control manoeuvres not related to science operations are performed by ten hydrazine thrusters.
 The SVM also houses the “warm” electronics for the instruments, i.e. the units for powering and communicating with the optical and optoelectronic systems in the PLM.

 Euclid satellite in environmental testing at Thales Alenia Space France, Cannes. ©Rémy Decourt

 In addition to its own housekeeping operations, the satellite must also meet the mission’s data transmission and pointing requirements.